Akshaychdev/Heroku-Docker-Django-Tester/Docs/django_deployment.md

 ### collectstatic during builds

 * When a Django application is deployed to Heroku, `$ python manage.py collectstatic --noinput` is run automatically during the build.
-A build will fail if the collectstatic step is not successful.
+A build will fail if the collectstatic step is not successful, the target static folder must be present.
 * For debugging that use, `heroku config:set DEBUG_COLLECTSTATIC=1`
 * To disable collectstatic, `heroku config:set DISABLE_COLLECTSTATIC=1`

-## Heroku postgress connection with django
+### Heroku postgress connection with django

 * Install the `dj-database-url` package using `pip`. (`pip install dj-database-url`)
 * Also be sure that `psycopg2` is installed (`pip install psycopg2` or `psycopg2-binary`)